PhD Projects for 2025

 Requirements:

-The position requires a strong theoretical background and computer skills.
+The position requires a strong theoretical background in astrophysics and computer skills.
 Knowledge of high-level computer languages, preference of Fortran, C, C++, scripting language (Python, bash) and MPI are desirable.

 Literature: